A practical guide to Gorgias field conditions for ticket fields setup (2026)

 2. Click Create Field and give it a name, description, and type (like Dropdown or Text).

 3. Under Field visibility, you absolutely must select Conditionally visible.
-This is the most important step.
-If you set a field to "Always optional" or "Always required," Gorgias will just ignore any conditions you try to create for it.
+This is a vital step.
+If you set a field to "Always optional" or "Always required," Gorgias will prioritize those settings over any specific conditions you try to create for it.

 Step 2: Build the conditional logic